Channel 5 News Series: A Better Land

 Meet the Staff

 The Assistant Director and Curriculum Specialist is Angeline Labrado.
 Mrs. Labrado graduated with a major in Education from Cedarville University, along with a Special Education Endorsement.
 She has been a Title I Teacher in the Breakthrough Schools and in the Garfield Heights School District.
 She was a classroom teacher at Bethlehem Christian Academy and currently teaches at Medina Christian Academy.
 Her training is invaluable to our program, as each year we have students with special needs and IEP’s that come to us for tutoring.
-She help us to properly assess and create lesson plans appropriate to the student’s individual needs.
+She helps us to properly assess and create lesson plans appropriate to the student’s individual needs.

 Schedule & Enrollment for Summer 2022

 Enrollment must be completed before school is out.
 We require that you submit a brief student evaluation form to be filled out by the classroom teacher in order for the enrollment as a student to be complete.
 To be a tutor we also require a recommendation form be filled out by the school in order to be accepted along with a copy of their last report card to date.

-Students enrolling must be going into grades 1st through 6th, and be at-risk of failing or behind in Reading skills.
+Students enrolling must be entering grades 1st through 6th and be at-risk of failing or behind in Reading skills.
 We will be accepting 30 students this year.

 Tutors must be in 10th grade or higher and a good student.
 A student with an A or B overall grade point average will be given priority.